 Your new porcelain veneers will be ready to replace the temporaries in approximately 2-3 weeks.
 Dr. Sheen will try the dental veneers on for fit and color and make any minor adjustments.

 Dr. Sheen will permanently bond these to your teeth and then polish them to a natural luster.
-We will give you specific care instructions to ensure that your new veneers are cared for and can support long term dental health.
+We will give you specific care instructions to ensure that your new veneers are cared for and can support long-term dental health.
+If veneers are properly cared for they can last a lifetime.

 Porcelain Veneers FAQs